5/14/2019

 • As plants lose leaf area and roots deteriorate due to SDS, yield components are affected.
 Flower and pod abortion are common, resulting in fewer pods and seeds.
 Seeds may be smaller, and late-forming pods may not fill or mature.

 • SDS varies in severity from area to area, and from field to field.
-Growers must clearly understand the extent of infection in each of their fields to effectively manage SDS.
+Growers must understand the extent of infection in each of their fields to effectively manage SDS.

 • Management practices for SDS include selecting tolerant varieties, control of SDS and SCN using effective seed treatments, planting problematic fields last, managing SCN, improving field drainage, reducing compaction, evaluating tillage systems, and reducing other stresses on the crop.

-Sudden death syndrome (SDS) of soybeans was first reported in Arkansas almost 40 years ago.
-Since then, it has spread from the mid-South Mississippi River basin to infect soybean fields in almost all soybean-growing states and Ontario, Canada.
-SDS favors poorly drained and/or compacted field areas that remain wet, and seasons with high rainfall.
+Sudden death syndrome (SDS) of soybeans was first reported in Arkansas almost 50 years ago.
+Since then, it has spread from the mid-South Mississippi River basin to infect soybean fields in almost all U.S. soybean-growing states and Ontario, Canada.
+SDS favors poorly drained and/or compacted field areas that remain wet and seasons with high rainfall.
 SDS continues to spread to new fields and progressively larger areas of infected fields each year.
 In fact, plant pathologists in many states now rank this disease as second only to soybean cyst nematode (SCN) in economic losses caused to soybeans.

 Soybean leaf showing classic symptoms of sudden death syndrome infection.